 So, while there is still wood being gathered in the country, it is sustainably gathered.
 More trees will always end up being planted than cut down.
 This means that the rainforests of Costa Rica will continue to be around for a long time still.

-What is the Climate in Costa Rica?
+2. Climate in Costa Rica

 Because Costa Rica is located ever so slightly above the equator, the climate of the country reflects that.
 You aren’t getting seasons like Spring or Fall here.
 The country has just 2 seasons; Summer and Winter.
 However, the Winter is unlike anything else you would have experienced.
 This is because it is a tropical winter.